pwd, cd and tree Commands

 The tree

-command supports several options to customize its output, as shown in the table below:
+command supports several options to customize its output:

 Option | Description |